 We offer a variety of assessment and intervention services for individuals.
 Our assessment process differs depending on the specific concern and may change as our team learns more about the client.
+If you are interested in an autism spectrum disorder evaluation, please visit the Diagnostic Autism Evaluation page.

 If you believe your child may benefit from an evaluation at the UGA School Psychology Clinic, first contact the clinic and speak with the clinic coordinator.
 The clinic coordinator is available to answer questions, explain the process, discuss the referring concern, and make appointments.